-Frequently Asked Questions about Admissions
+Frequently Asked Questions about Graduate Admissions

 Can I apply to the Ph.D. program with only a bachelor's degree?

 Students who have received a master's degree in Spanish or in a closely related field from another institution can petition to receive residence credit as well as academic credit for graduate work done elsewhere.
-Such students can receive a maximum credit of two residence units and academic credit for not more than six course units.
-The amount of academic credit is determined at the end of the first year, and after a review of the student's academic and scholarly record at the previous institution(s).
+Such students can receive a maximum credit of two residence units and academic credit for not more than four course units.
+The amount of academic credit is determined at the end of the first year, after a review of the student's academic and scholarly record at the previous institution(s).

-My master's degree (or undergraduate degree) is not in Spanish.
+My Master's degree (or undergraduate degree) is not in Spanish.
 Will that hinder my chances of being admitted?

 What kind of writing sample should I submit?